"Trust is the most valuable commodity in Cyberspace"

 A promise not to sell people's names and addresses

-If you invite people to email you, guarantee that their name and address will go no further.
-This inspires confidence in your integrity.
+integrity.
 A promise not to sell the customer's name and address eliminates the hurdle of getting contact information.
 A must if you are going to maintain a communicatin link and keep them informed of your products, serveice or ideas.

 Links to other web sites

-Outbound hypertext links to other web sites also raise your credibility.
-These links show you have done your research.
-They also show you are confident of your own web site's value in comparison to others.
+also show you are confident of your own web site's value in comparison to others.
 Getting reciprocating links back to your web site would be you next step in continuing the cycle of linking and is how many an order arrives.

 "Last updated" last month

 For maximum credibility, refresh your pages frequently.
-Your site inspires the most confidence if the "last updated" time was within the last month.
+Your site inspires the most confidence if the "last updated" time was

-Of course you must update certain things immediately or daily -- for example, new prices, catalog changes, weather forecasts and daily news.
+daily news.
 This requires a fail-safe communication system between you and the webmaster.
 However, updating content daily is prohibitively expensive and time-consuming for most organizations.
 And if the content drops in quality as a result of the pressure, daily updating can backfire.

 A typical winning web site publishes a new article (or recipe or tip or whatever) every 2 to 4 weeks with archives of old articles becoming a rich asset.

-Standard information can be a good draw also, even if it's rarely expanded or changed.
-Encyclopedias aren't updated every month.
 Technical details about your unique system of whatever or manufacture of rubbers will not change overnight.
 Just make sure this type of information is high quality.

 So there you have it.
 Using many or all of the above practices in your web presence can only help to enhance your credibility in cyberspace.
 Doing it well, frequently and effectively is the key to a trustworthy and bookmarked for return visit web site.
 In others words, a potentially profitable web site.